qpdf/qpdf/manual/cli.rst

       encryption.

    Enable/disable extraction of text for accessibility to visually impaired users.
+The default is to be fully permissive.
 The qpdf library disregards this field when AES is used with 128-bit encryption or when 256-bit encryption is used.
 You should never disable accessibility unless you are explicitly doing so for creating test files.
 The PDF spec says that conforming readers should disregard this permission and always allow accessibility.

    This option is not available with 40-bit encryption.